 In 1991, the Supreme Court of Georgia adopted the Rules of the Clients' Security Fund as Part X of the State Bar Rules.
 The Fund fulfills, in part, the duty of the legal profession to keep faith with the public and serves to maintain the profession's collective reputation for honesty and trustworthiness.
 Attorneys from the State Bar of Georgia Office of the General Counsel act as staff for the Clients' Security Fund.

 Click here to review the rules of the Clients' Security Fund.

-If you feel an attorney has engaged in unethical behavior, prior to filing a grievance, we encourage you to contact the Bar's Consumer Assistance Program.
+If you feel an attorney has engaged in unethical behavior, prior to filing a grievance, we encourage you to contact the Bar's Client Assistance Program.
 CAP responds to all inquiries from the public regarding all licensed attorneys and assists the public through informal methods to resolve inquiries which may involve minor violations of disciplinary standards by attorneys.